-This British Standard is published by BSI and came into effect on 31 December 2011.
+This British Standard is published by BSI Standards Limited, under licence from The British Standards Institution, and came into effect on 31 December 2011.
 It was prepared by Technical Committee GEL/600, Earthing.
 A list of organizations represented on this committee can be obtained on request to its secretary.